rnd7/rum-temporary-storage/README.md

 # Rumbullion Temporary Storage
 Temporary Storage Class used within the Rumbullion toolkit.
+Data stored will timeout after a given period of time when not changed or at least listed.

 See also: